 The matrix product \( Q_{10} \) and \( Q_{01} \) are given in Appendix (B).
-We first plot the quantum-Hall conductivity with Fermi level by using Eq.~(\ref{hall_formula}), shown in Fig.~(\ref{Hall_Ef}).
-In the low Fermi energy regime (upto $5$meV) only the LLs corresponding to spin down branch are occupied, and contribute to the Hall conductivity.
+We first plot the quantum-Hall conductivity with the Fermi level by using Eq.~(\ref{hall_formula}), shown in Fig.~(\ref{Hall_Ef}).
+In the low Fermi energy regime (upto $5$meV), only the LLs corresponding to the spin-down branch are occupied, and contribute to the Hall conductivity.

-The usual Hall quantization in units of $e^2/h$ corresponding to each Landau level appears.
-However, we note that as the Fermi level passes through $5$ meV (indicated by a dashed line), Hall plateaus become smaller.
+The usual Hall quantization in units of $e^2/h$ corresponds to each Landau level appears.
+However, we note that as the Fermi level passes through $5$ meV (indicated by a dashed line), the Hall plateaus becomes smaller and the closely spaced Hall steps increase.
 This is because the Fermi level is now occupying both the spin branches, and the Landau level spacing between two successive LLs has now been decreased, which can also be seen from the Fig.~(\ref{LL}).
-Once the Fermi level occupies the both spin branshes, closely spaced four successive Hall steps also start emerging.
-We also plot the longitudinal resistivity and Hall resistivity with the magnetic field in Fig.~(\ref{both}).
-Here, we observe the usual resistivity peaks at the hall conductivity jump.
-This is the consequence of the crossing of LLs through the Fermi level.
-We note that the peak is quite larger when the Hall conductivity acquires a double jump.
-This corresponds to the crossing of two LLs belonging to two different bands.
-Hence, we can conclude that the LL crossing can also be reflected in the appearance of relatively larger height in longitudinal conductivity.

-Now we plot the Hall conductivity with the magnetic field by keeping the Fermi level fixed.

-Note that although the Fermi level weakly fluctuates among different LLs while varying the magnetic field for fixed carrier density, here we keep the Fermi level constant, assuming that the fluctuation is very weak or carrier density is adjusted by gate voltage to keep the Fermi level constant while tuning the magnetic field.
-We examine the consequences of intra-spin inter-band Landau level crossing, as discussed in Sec.~(\ref{Model hamiltonian}), in Hall conductivity.
+Once the Fermi level occupies both spin branches, closely spaced four successive Hall steps also start emerging.
+Note that although the Fermi level weakly fluctuates among different LLs as the magnetic field is varied at fixed carrier density, here we keep the Fermi level constant, assuming that the fluctuations are very weak or that the carrier density is adjusted by gate voltage to keep the Fermi level constant as the magnetic field is tuned.